U.S. Senate's tax writer sees 15-month 'window' for tax reform

 “We do need to go after some of these loopholes,” Wyden said.
 “You go in there, clean those out, and use the money to hold down the rates.”

-Representative Sander Levin, the top Democrat on the House of Representatives tax committee, said he met on Tuesday with officials of both companies.

-”Congress owes it to the American people to inquire seriously into each and every acquisition, given the dramatic increase in the number of corporate inversions in recent years, while Congress undertakes ... tax reform on a truly bipartisan basis,” Levin said in a statement.

-The Medtronic-Covidien transaction was the latest in a batch of proposed inversion deals.
-Two earlier ones, pursued by U.S. drugmaker Pfizer Inc and advertising company Omnicom Group Inc, failed for non-tax-related reasons.
+The transaction was the latest in a batch of proposed inversion deals.
+Two earlier ones, pursued by U.S. drugmaker Pfizer Inc and advertising company Omnicom Group Inc , failed for non-tax-related reasons.

-Additional reporting by Emily Stephenson; Editing by Kevin Drawbaugh, Jan Paschal and Eric Walsh
+Both deals, like Medtronic‘s, would have resulted in smaller foreign rivals being acquired by major U.S. corporations so they could restructure and move their tax domiciles to countries with lower tax rates.
+The main attraction of this is to move foreign profits out from under the U.S. tax code, allowing a U.S. multinational to reduce its overall global tax burden.

+The inversion strategy is rare, but is becoming more common.
+About half of the 50 or so deals done in the past 25 years have occurred just since the 2008-2009 financial crisis ended.
+(Reporting by Patrick Temple-West; Editing by Kevin Drawbaugh and Jan Paschal)